boguckicollection/kartoteka_server/README.md

 # Kartoteka

 ## Overview
-Kartoteka is a lightweight Tkinter app for organizing Pokémon card scans and exporting pricing data to CSV.
+Kartoteka is a lightweight Tkinter app for organising a private Pokémon card collection.
+The interface helps catalogue scans, track storage locations and record personal valuations without relying on shop integrations.

 ## Python Compatibility
 Kartoteka supports Python 3.9 through 3.13.
 The default requirements use `Pillow>=10.4`, which ships pre-built wheels for Python 3.13.